pascalandy/docker-stack-this/traefik-socat/README.md

 On http://labs.play-with-docker.com/ create five instances.

 Copy paste this script on `node1`.
-It will create 3 leaders + 2 workers.
+This will create 3 leaders + 2 workers.

 ```
 docker swarm init --advertise-addr eth0